Home Inspection Continuing Education in Washington State

 Feel free to educate yourself to your heart’s content, just know that in the eyes of the state, any continuing education completed during a two year renewal period ONLY has an effect on your state licensing for that particular renewal period.

-So don’t get mad if the state won’t allow you complete 10 years of home inspection license renewals in your first two years, that’s just the way it is, but all the knowledge you would have gained would make it all worth it, right?
+So don’t get mad if the state won’t allow you to complete 10 years of home inspection license renewals in your first two years, that’s just the way it is, but all the knowledge you would have gained would make it all worth it, right?

 Can I use Continuing Education from a profession other than home inspection?